 Getting Bolt SDK

-To download the latest SDK version of Photon Bolt for this tutorial, go to the Unity Asset Store, and if you want to take a look on the final result of this sample, you can download it from our Samples Repository.
+Use the latest SDK version of Photon Bolt for this tutorial, and if you want to take a look on the final result of this sample, you can download it from our Samples Repository.
 This tutorial was last reviewed using Photon Bolt v1.2.9.

 Getting The Installation Ready